jana-1205/jana-1205/README.md

 # Hey there! 👋

 I'm Jana, a software engineer student based in Jordan.
-I design, build, and tinker with anything I can imagine—sometimes it works, sometimes it’s pure chaos.
+I design, build, and tinker with anything I can imagine, sometimes it works, sometimes it’s pure chaos.

 ---